ska-telescope/ska-mid-cbf-common-test-infrastructure/src/assertive_logging_observer/README.md

 flexible to have fatal assertions for test code but be non-fatal for shared prototyping usage of code.

-API documentation is available in generated docs file.
+API documentation is available in generated docs.